aandiron/aandiron.github.io/unpublished/banana.md

 And then I imagined taking her hand, guiding her to her feet, my hand behind her neck, pulling her in towards me.
 And on her lips I could taste my cum.
 And her tongue pushed cum from her mouth into mine --- so much that I was forced to swallow.

-I passed my hand down the front of her belly, and her pussy was wet on my fingertips.
-I could feel her panties soaked through against the back of my hand.
+And while I kissed her, I put my hand down her panties.
+Her pussy wet my fingertips.
+She was craving my cock inside her.

 All this passed through my head by the time she had taken two bites of her banana.
 I wanted to go over to her.
 I wanted to ask her to come home with me.
-I wanted to bend her over and fuck her, slide my cock into that wet pussy of hers.
+I wanted to bend her over and fuck her, slide my cock into that pussy of hers that I knew was so very wet and waiting for me.

 But when she had finished her banana, I felt shame.
 I had violated her trust.
 In my mind I had done such dirty things to her, and all she wanted was to eat her fruit in peace.
 I didn't want to be creepy, so I said nothing to her.
-I forced myself to look back down at my book, and the old axiom went through my head: always beware of who might be watching you eat a banana.
+I forced myself to look back down at my book.
+I forced myself to read the whole page, without comprehension.
+And when I looked up again, she was gone.